 Advancements in technology brought down the costs of moving goods, the costs of moving ideas and transferring knowledge, and the costs of remote access and usage of services.

-Essentially with the advancements of technology, wherein a technology or group of technology are driving the emergence of new technologies, the global economic structure created unprecedented shifts.
-The shifts are in the way businesses or companies and countries organize or put together the activities such as manufacturing or production, trading goods and services, investing capital, formulating strategies, and developing new products and services.
+Essentially with the advancements of technology, wherein a technology or group of technologies are driving the emergence of new technologies, the global economic structure created unprecedented shifts.
+The shifts are in the way businesses/companies and countries organize or put together activities such as manufacturing or production, trading goods and services, investing capital, formulating strategies, and developing new products and services.
 Technology has created interdependencies among firms and countries.
 Private companies or enterprises have become the principal instruments in most countries to be prescient of the current state of science and technology, understand and predict the needs of the people and marketplaces, and then develop technologies, products, and services catering to those very needs.
-Add to this, the breadth of technological applications is extending at a never seen before rate.
+Add to this, the breadth of technological applications is extending at a never-before-seen-before rate.
 Technology itself is becoming more scientific with increasing investments in R&D and technologies evolving to drive or create more technologies.
-More the information or ideas created and shared among people, companies, and countries, and more the ability of these entities to absorb and develop on them, faster is the rate of innovation and developments of new technologies.
+The more information or ideas are created and shared among people, companies, and countries, and the more the ability of these entities to absorb and develop on them, the faster the rate of innovation and development of new technologies.
 There is also the need for the companies to recoup their R&D investments, access more marketplaces, and continuously increase their revenues, which encourages or pushes them to expand internationally and help diffuse or disseminate technology.
 This aspect is particularly true in the case of information technologies, with the advent of Internet 2.0, cloud technologies, artificial intelligence, and advancements in semiconductor technologies.
 Companies and countries have established arrangements with other countries to access their marketplaces and also to promote technology transfer.
 This movement of information and technology capabilities has created dependencies, although this has helped rapidly evolve technologies and create new ones.
 However, this movement of information and access to technologies or products and services faces friction, owing to the effort of the governments to set the direction for technology to protect their countries' competitive positions and maintain national security.
-This could reduce the global sharing of technologies, products, services, ideas, and knowledge, which may lead to the slowing down of innovation and development of new technologies.
+This could reduce the global sharing of technologies, products, services, ideas, and knowledge, which may lead to the slowing down of innovation and the development of new technologies.